 What Is Epilepsy?

 Epilepsy is a neurological disorder that affects the brain’s normal functioning and leads to seizures or unusual character, sensations, and loss of consciousness.
 It is the fourth commonest neurological disorder that affects people of all ages.
-It happens when there is physical injury, brain inflammation, infection, or any other problem that affects during brain development.
+It happens when there is physical injury, brain inflammation, infection, or any other problem that affects brain development.
 The one who suffers from epilepsy experiences a seizure that will be unpredictable and episodic.

 There are mainly 2 epilepsy types.
 They are as mentioned below: